-CNets has sponsored a bachelor thesis targeting the integration of a glucose meters into the LinkWatch eHealth platform.
+CNets has sponsored a bachelor thesis targeting the integration of the Keto-Mojo glucose meter into the LinkWatch eHealth platform.
 The thesis was handed in and evaluated at KTHs School of Engineering Sciences in Chemistry, Biotechnology and Health (CBH).

 As different medical products send data to their own platforms, it becomes challenging for both patient and care provider to take and keep track of all available vital parameters.
 This lack of a universal platform connecting to devices of different manufacturers, combining all available data has been the initial motivation to develop LinkWatch.
 It provides a platform where all the patient’s medical measurements can be collected and visualized.
 The mobile application, developed both for iOS and Android have been programmed in Kotlin and Swift to provide a secure and efficient data transfer between the blood glucose meter and LinkWatch’s web server.
 The mobile application can connect to the blood glucose meter with Bluetooth and transfer its measurements to the LinkWatch’s web server.
 When the records are stored in the LinkWatch system, the patient can see their glucose levels along with other vital parameters.

 The bachelor thesis Integrering av glukosmätare med molntjänst för hemmonitorering was carried out by:

 The work was submitted to the KTH, School of Engineering Sciences in Chemistry, Biotechnology and Health (CBH), Biomedical Engineering and Health Systems in 2021 in Swedish:

 CNet Svenska AB has created another new Spinn-off company, CheckHealth, to commercialise the results from our innovation project PICASO.